 Coaches usually are not asked to bring anything for the table.
 But many do offer.
 Remember, the coaches and athletes are the people we're supporting.
 It's the parents who help provide that support on game days.

-I have not been a perfect sports parent.
 I have learned a lot over the years.
 My hope is that my tips can help the new generation of parents who want to be involved and be of assistance to their teams.

-What I know now is that I can offer assistance and help where it's needed.
+Offer assistance and help where it's needed.

 Many times, "being helpful" doesn't cost a dime.
 Being helpful might mean giving a high five or helping coordinate the next team bonding, making team dinner reservations or scouting out seating for your team's fans.

 It's been an absolute honor having my kid grow up through the Arizona Region of USA Volleyball.
 Everyone at the AZ Region works toward providing a safe, fun and rewarding experience for your child.

 Never hesitate to reach out.
 We're all here to answer your questions.

 Now... go get ready and have a great game day!!